hyperledger/besu-docs/MKDOCS-MARKDOWN-GUIDE.md

 Lines have to be wrapped without cutting the line in the middle of a word.
 A line break displays as a space.
 - No HTML markup can be used inside a Markdown document.
 We provide [a lot of extensions](#installed-markdown-extensions) that are able to do the same thing without HTML.
-If you think one is missing, just discuss it with the team on [Gitter] and we'll decide together if it's worth adding an extension.
+If you think one is missing, just discuss it with the team on [Besu chat] and we'll decide together if it's worth adding an extension.
 - Only one first level title can be present on a page.
 - Format tables so they are also readable in the source code.